-We are so pleased to make this amazing free tour available in one of the most beautiful places in California!
+As the first ever Bible tour program at the Getty Villa designed by brothers for brothers, we are so pleased to make this amazing free tour available in one of the most beautiful places in California!
 Years of research and development go into the production of a single tour like this so that those who desire to benefit in a spiritual way from such an experience may do so.

 What is the J. P. Getty Villa Museum?

 J. Paul Getty was a wealthy philanthropist who collected antiquities from around the world and wanted to share them with the public in a setting that, as he said: “Made them feel at home.”
 What home?
 The museum Villa has been painstakingly modeled after an actual villa in a Roman town from the time of Christ called Herculaneum.
 It was buried by the eruption of Mt.
 Vesuvius in 79 C.E. just 9 years after the destruction of Jerusalem by Rome!
 The lava perfectly preserved the Villa dei Papiri which, when excavated in the 18th century, proved to be one of the most luxurious private residences in the ancient world.
 The Getty Villa Museum opened in 1974 and is America’s only museum devoted entirely to Greek, Etruscan, and Roman art.

 Where is the Getty Villa located?

 Nestled in the hills of Pacific Palisades, just off the Pacific Coast Highway, you will be transported back in time to when Rome was the 6th World Power of Bible prophecy.
 The views of the Pacific Ocean are breathtaking and it was intentionally designed to give you the feel you are at a remote oceanside country villa in ancient Rome.
 Parking is easy for cars and buses.

 What does it feel like to be at the Getty Villa?